Qualcomm kicks off crucial fight with U.S. antitrust regulator

 "Qualcomm says you will pay our rates if you want our chips," Jennifer Milici, an attorney for the Federal Trade Commission, said during opening arguments.
 "The only way to arrive at a market rate [for Qualcomm's patents] is to negotiate without that threat."

-The agency also said Qualcomm pushed Apple into an anticompetitive deal in which the iPhone maker received financial rebates in exchange for only buying Qualcomm's chips, undermining competition from Intel Corp .
+The agency also said Qualcomm pushed Apple into an anticompetitive deal in which the iPhone maker received financial rebates in exchange for only buying Qualcomm's chips, undermining competition from Intel Corp <INTC.O>.

 But Robert Van Nest, an attorney for Qualcomm, said during opening arguments that Qualcomm entered a deal with Apple because the iPhone maker was asking Qualcomm to invest billions to make Qualcomm chips work in the iPhone with no guarantee of how many chips Apple would ultimately buy.
 He argued the deal was made on market terms, as were others Qualcomm made with phone makers.